hitchhiker-/shutterfly_challenge_1223/README_solution.md

 ### Design Decisions:
 what the performance characteristic of the code is and how it could be improved in the future.

-1. The ingest function in `event_ingestor.py` demonstrates several mechanisms for handling errors and missing data:
+1. The ingest function in `event_ingestor.py` has several mechanisms for handling errors and missing data:
     * Invalid Event Types: The function raises a `ValueError` if an unrecognized event type is encountered.
     * Missing Keys: A KeyError is raised and caught if required fields (like event_time) are missing in the event data.
 This is converted into a `ValueError` with relevant details about the missing key.
     * Updates for Non-Existent Entries: The function treats updates for non-existent `CUSTOMER` and `ORDER` entries as new entries, creating them instead of discarding or flagging as errors.
+As it was stated in the challenge that entries can come in any order.
     * Error Propagation: The function actively raises `ValueError` in cases of invalid or missing data, enabling external handling of these exceptions.
-2. The algorithm used for sorting the top LTV customers is `Timsort`, it's a hybrid algorithm derived from merge sort and insertion sort.
-It calculates the LTV for each customer in single pass, which is `O(n)` complexity where `n` is the number of
+2. Partial weeks are avoided when calculating LTV. `Earliest` and `latest` event times are adjusted during calculations to nearest Sunday and Saturday respectively.

 ### Performance
-Selected `dictionaries` as the in-memory data structure, lookup time for dictionary is `O(1)`.
+1. Selected python `dictionaries` as the in-memory data structure, lookup time for dictionary is `O(1)`.
+2. The algorithm used for sorting the top LTV customers is `Timsort`, used in Python's default `sorted()` method, it's a hybrid algorithm derived from merge sort and insertion sort.
+It calculates the LTV for each customer in single pass, which is `O(n)` complexity where `n` is the number of customers.

+### Future improvements
+1. Modularity can be improved by placing each class in a separate module.
+As there may be more logic and more methods for each class.
+2. As there may be more data to ingest and process, Pandas DataFrames offer more efficient ways to handle the data.

 ### Assumptions
 1. A week is assumed strictly to be from `Sunday` to `Saturday`, partial weeks are counted as full weeks for calculating time delta between first and last event for each customer.
-2. It is assumed that event_times of all events (Customer, Image, SiteVisits, Orders) contribute towards calculation of number of weeks between first and last event for each customer.
+2. It is assumed that event_times of all events (`Customer`, `Image`, `SiteVisits`, `Orders`) contribute towards calculation of number of weeks between first and last event for each customer.

 ## The additional SQL Challenge: